dcodesdev/rustfinity.com/challenges/hashmaps/description.md

 - Use the `HashMap` type from `std::collections`.
 - To insert or update a value, use the `.insert()` method of `HashMap`.
 - To retrieve a value by its key, use the `.get()` method of `HashMap`.
-- Remember to handle ownership properly when dealing with `String`.

 </details>